ElDEEB21/OpenCV-Learning/03-Advanced-Computer-Vision/README.md

 ## About This Course

 This course focuses on building practical computer vision applications using advanced techniques.
-The course is divided into learning chapters and hands-on projects that will be implemented in separate repositories.
+The course is divided into learning chapters and hands-on projects that will be implemented within this repository.

 ## Course Structure